eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 To fix the indentation we can use the `indent` function to add a number of spaces in front of our rendered yaml.

-That means that we have to take the result of our toYaml function and use it as the input of the indent function, so we will use a pipeline:
+That means we have to take the result of our `toYaml` function and use it as the input of the `indent` function, so we will use a pipeline:

 ```
 {{ toYaml .Values.sentences.resources | indent 10 }}